doctor9393/DataEngi-task-QA/Task2.md

 To verify: Add five new contacts from this table

 It is not possible to add a record which does not contain required fields((Name, Email (Main), Phone (Main))).
-Record with a name "Carlyn" can not add, because the number is not specified
+Record with a name "Carlyn" can not add, because the number is not specified.

-**Add five new contacts from table:**
+**Add five new contacts from table(and some others):**

 ![Image alt](https://github.com/doctor9393/DataEngi-task-QA/blob/master/forTask2.jpg)